4 Best Phlebotomy Schools in Delaware

 A certified phlebotomist in Delaware can earn up to $36793 annually, but those with greater and longer experience manage to earn $41097.

-Salary can increase depending on if you are certified or not and whether you possess job experience or you are an entry-level phlebotomist.
+Salary can increase depending on whether you are certified or not, and whether you possess job experience or are an entry-level phlebotomist.

-It ranges typically between $33140 and $41097 and the main factors that can cause your salary to increase are more advanced education, certifications, additional skills, the number of years you have spent in your profession, to mention a few.
+It ranges typically between $33140 and $41097, and the main factors that can cause your salary to increase are more advanced education, certifications, additional skills, and the number of years you have spent in your profession, to mention a few.

 The next few years are believed to be one of the best times for students to start training in any medical profession, and phlebotomy is not an exception.